What is our goal for the conversations on The Post?

 First, take a moment to review the rules above.
 Most comments are removed from discussions on The Post because the posts attack or insult other readers rather than discuss the issues at hand.
 This can include replies to comments that break our guidelines.
 Name-calling, cursing and dismissive behavior will be deleted.

 We do have a list of banned words for discussions on The Post.
-No, we don’t share the list with readers.
+No, we don’t share the list.
 The words are in place to limit the use of vulgar language on the site, and we have zero tolerance for attempts to work around those rules with special characters.

 When does The Post turn off comments on an article?